hkhanna/django-base/USAGE.md

 - Update `SITE_CONFIG`.
 - Update the **production** `SENTRY_DSN` setting if using Sentry.
 Leave as `None` to keep Sentry off.

-# Enable AWS for media storage if desired

-1. Uncomment django-storages section in production settings.
-1. Uncomment django-storages in requirements/common.txt.
-1. Uncomment boto3 in requirements/test.txt and requirements/production.txt
-1. Uncomment the `MEDIA_AWS_*` environment variables in render.yaml.
-1. Create the appropriate bucket and the appropriate keys.

 # Enable AWS for backups if desired

 1. Set up the GPG encryption: